Is erysipelas treatable? How to treat erysipelas at home

 • injuries, burns.

-To all of the above, it is worth adding that the disease may appear as a result of a very old streptococcal infection(tonsillitis, advanced caries).
+To all of the above, it is worth adding that the disease can appear as a result of very old streptococcal infection(tonsillitis, advanced caries).

-Bacteria from the main place of their location, together with the blood, begin to "walk" along the walls of the body.
-So they create problems throughout the body, including causing dermatological diseases.
-Strong immunity is an enemy for pathology, but if for some reason it becomes weaker, the consequences can be unpleasant.
+Bacteria from their main location, along with the blood, begin to “walk” along the walls of the body.
+This way they create problems throughout the body, including dermatological diseases.
+Strong immunity is an enemy to pathology, but if for some reason it has become weaker, the consequences can be unpleasant.

-Apart from weak immunity There are many more reasons that can affect the development of erysipelas:
+Besides weak immunity There are many other reasons that can affect the development of erysipelas:

 • stress and anxiety;